linode/developers/README.md

 This optionally takes a --verbose flag as well.
 Piping the output of this command into `grep error` is a good way to spot broken files.

+## Old article checker

+Run the following command to get a list of articles that haven't been edited in a while:

+	$ thor old -m 6

+This will show all articles that haven't been modified in over 6 months.

 # Development

 These notes are for those who wish to develop against docsmith itself, *not* for those who wish to edit the Library.